-Rio Tinto will act as operator of exploration (the "Operator") of the Project, but may in its sole discretion appoint ALX to act as Operator at any time during the First or Second Option periods.
+ALX has acted as operator of exploration (the "Operator") of the Project but Rio Tinto may in its sole discretion appoint itself to act as Operator at any time during the First or Second Option periods.
 Either party while acting as Operator may charge a 10% administrative fee on exploration expenditures.